shanekm/Interfaces/IDisposableProject/ReadMe.txt

 	- protected virtual void Dispose() - child classes are responsible for it's own disposal
 9. Finalizer - ~finalizer() - you can ONLY clean up UNmanaged resources because you don't know if GC has cleaned or not cleaned managed resources
 	- therefore ~finalizer should alwasy/only clean UNmanaged resources
+10. Fixing WordCounter - implementing microsoft warning on build - static code analasis including CA2000 to rule set
+	- ApiClient - implementing IDisposable (example of WCF usage)
+	- FileArchiver - implementing IDisposabe (when copying files) - using {}
+	- FolderWatcher - is using FileSystemWatcher, implemented IDisposable by creating private fileSystemWatcher and implementing IDisposable pattern
+11. How to know if the class/object implements IDisposable
+	- use class hierarchy, trial and error -> using {} block (if object doesn't use IDisposable you will get compiler error)